More

 Dividing Fractions in Real Life: Introduction

 We come across situations in our day-to-day lives where we apply the concept of fraction division.
-Fraction division can be made interesting and the concept can be fully instilled in kids’ minds if they are challenged to solve scenarios from real life.
+Fraction division can be made interesting, and the concept can be fully instilled in kids’ minds if they are challenged to solve real-life scenarios.

 This would help the kids visualize and make sense of fraction division.

 Example: Suppose you have 3 apples, each cut in half.
-Among how many people can you distribute these 3 apples if each gets half a piece?
+How many people can you distribute these 3 apples if each gets half a piece?

 Let’s picture this situation and solve it.
 After all, an apple a day will certainly keep the math blues away!